 Brian J. VanDerBosch has been a director since June 2021.
 Mr. VanDerBosch is a member and Chair of the Audit Committee and a member of the Compensation Committee.
 Mr. VanDerBosch has been Executive Vice President of Proprietors Capital Holdings, LLC, an angel investing fund, since October 2019.
 He was Chief Financial Officer and Chief Operating Officer of Global Traffic Technologies, LLC, a developer and manufacturer of traffic signal priority control and traffic detection systems.
-He served in these capacities under private equity ownership from January 2008 to August 2016 when the business was sold to Fortive Corporation and remained with the business through April 2019.
+He served in these capacities under private equity ownership from January 2008 to August 2016 when the business was sold to Fortive Corporation and then remained with the business through April 2019.
 Mr. VanDerBosch was Chief Financial Officer of Lubrication Technologies, Inc., a provider of advanced lubrication and energy solutions, from February 2001 through December 2007.
-Prior to 2001, he held various financial positions in publicly traded and privately held companies in diverse industries.
+Prior to 2001, he held various financial positions in publicly-traded and privately-held companies in diverse industries.
 Mr. VanDerBosch earned his Bachelor of Science degree in Accounting from the University of Minnesota and is a CPA (inactive).

-Executive Officer
+Executive Officers

-The only executive officer of the Company, as well as certain information about him, as of December 31, 2022 are presented in the following table.
+The identity of the executive officers of the Company during the year ended December 31, 2023, as well as certain information about them, are presented in the following table.

-Name Position with Company Officer Since Francis (Frank) Hallowell Interim Chief Executive Officer and Chief Financial Officer April 29, 2019
+Name Position with Company Officer Since Francis G. (Frank) Hallowell Interim Chief Executive Officer April 2019 through December 2023 and Chief Financial Officer - Andrew (Andy) M. Markese Interim Chief Executive Officer December 2023 Lori M. Schug Chief Financial Officer December 2023